Bridge2Bitcoin/Bridge2Bitcoin/README.md

 ### Option 2 - [LNbits](https://lnbits.com/)/[LNPoS](https://github.com/lnbits/LNPoS)

-Suitable for
+Suitable for:

-**Small businesses with 2+ employees that would like a dedicated device-based Point of Sale (LNPoS) and as with option 1 are happy to convert to fiat themselves or better still hold the Bitcoin.
+**Small businesses with 2+ employees that would like a dedicated device-based Point of Sale (LNPoS) and as with option 1 are happy to convert to fiat themselves or better still hold the Bitcoin.**

 This option is so far the least popular as option 1 or 3 seems to cover most businesses.
 It can also sound the most complicated to a small business and involves the most amount of setup and admin on our side.